 After leaving Good Manners' future shop, I headed downtown to Space, a collaborative workspace with mini offices for rent located on North Wabash Avenue.
 The lobby area had a Burrow sofa and chair, and though the receptionist didn't know how long they'd had them, she knew it to have been at least a year.

-Burrow's sofa had more design touches to it, and online, consumers can raise the arms and add a chaise to a sofa.
+Burrow's sofa in a box had more design touches to it, and online, consumers can raise the arms and add a chaise to a sofa.
 Its navy cushions had two shallow button tufts, and the arms sloped down, all of which gave it a more Mid-Century Modern look.
 I looked at the wood legs finished in Matte Black and thought of all the lighting fixtures that would match them.
 Burrow's frames are made from sustainably-sourced wood, and the fabrics have not been chemically treated.
 The fabric covering the cushions again felt very soft, and the sofa and chair both looked to be in good condition.

-Once again, I sat on the sofa for a while and leaned back.
+Once again, I sat on the sofa in a box for a while and leaned back.
 The arms came down at just the right height, and I felt comfortable placing my arm back behind the cushion like I sometimes do at home.
 None of the cushions slouched together, and they didn't move when I shifted forward.
 At about $1,200 for one medium-sized sofa, it seemed like a decent choice.
 At the very least, better than my $350 one, but then again, that's a pretty low bar to jump.

 So what's this all about?